How to become highly productive at work

 #19.
 Efficiency through technology.
 Is there some piece of software or hardware that can make your work easier?
 For example, do you have to alt-tab a lot?
 Then ask for a second monitor.
 Just think of how much time this will save you in a year.

 #20.
 Solve similar tasks in bulk.
 For example, have a designated time to take care of mundane recurring tasks.
-This way you won’t skip them and forget doing them the next week.
+This way you won’t skip them and forget to do them the next week.

 #21.
 Back up your work regularly.
 That feeling of losing something you’ve worked on for hours is absolutely soul-crushing and it can ruin your day.